IBM/build-blockchain-insurance-app/README.1.md

 <br>

 * #### Use your CA to register shop identities (process is same as shown in gif above)
-  - Select the <b>Insurance CA</b> Certificate Authority that we created.
+  - Select the <b>Shop CA</b> Certificate Authority that we created.
   - First, we will register an admin for our Insurance Organization.
 Click on the <b>Register User</b> button.
 Give an <b>Enroll ID</b> of `shopAdmin`, and <b>Enroll Secret</b> of `shopAdminpw`.
 Click <b>Next</b>.
 Set the <b>Type</b> for this identity as `client` and select `org1` from the affiliated organizations drop-down list.
 We will leave the <b>Maximum enrollments</b> and <b>Add Attributes</b> fields blank.
   - We will repeat the process to create an identity of the peer.
 Click on the <b>Register User</b> button.
 Give an <b>Enroll ID</b> of `shopPeer`, and <b>Enroll Secret</b> of `shopPeerpw`.
 Click <b>Next</b>.
 Set the <b>Type</b> for this identity as `peer` and select `org1` from the affiliated organizations drop-down list.
 We will leave the <b>Maximum enrollments</b> and <b>Add Attributes</b> fields blank.

 * #### Use your CA to register repair shop identities (process is same as shown in gif above)
-  - Select the <b>Insurance CA</b> Certificate Authority that we created.
+  - Select the <b>Repair Shop CA</b> Certificate Authority that we created.
   - First, we will register an admin for our Insurance Organization.
 Click on the <b>Register User</b> button.
 Give an <b>Enroll ID</b> of `repairShopAdmin`, and <b>Enroll Secret</b> of `repairShopAdminpw`.
 Click <b>Next</b>.
 Set the <b>Type</b> for this identity as `client` and select `org1` from the affiliated organizations drop-down list.
 We will leave the <b>Maximum enrollments</b> and <b>Add Attributes</b> fields blank.
   - We will repeat the process to create an identity of the peer.
 Click on the <b>Register User</b> button.
 Give an <b>Enroll ID</b> of `repairShopPeer`, and <b>Enroll Secret</b> of `repairShopPeerpw`.
 Click <b>Next</b>.
 Set the <b>Type</b> for this identity as `peer` and select `org1` from the affiliated organizations drop-down list.
 We will leave the <b>Maximum enrollments</b> and <b>Add Attributes</b> fields blank.

 * #### Use your CA to register police shop identities (process is same as shown in gif above)
-  - Select the <b>Insurance CA</b> Certificate Authority that we created.
+  - Select the <b>Police CA</b> Certificate Authority that we created.
   - First, we will register an admin for our Insurance Organization.
 Click on the <b>Register User</b> button.
 Give an <b>Enroll ID</b> of `policeAdmin`, and <b>Enroll Secret</b> of `policeAdminpw`.
 Click <b>Next</b>.
 Set the <b>Type</b> for this identity as `client` and select `org1` from the affiliated organizations drop-down list.
 We will leave the <b>Maximum enrollments</b> and <b>Add Attributes</b> fields blank.
   - We will repeat the process to create an identity of the peer.
 Click on the <b>Register User</b> button.
 Give an <b>Enroll ID</b> of `policePeer`, and <b>Enroll Secret</b> of `policePeerpw`.
 Click <b>Next</b>.
 Set the <b>Type</b> for this identity as `peer` and select `org1` from the affiliated organizations drop-down list.
 We will leave the <b>Maximum enrollments</b> and <b>Add Attributes</b> fields blank.